Frequently Asked Questions about the Ester library

 What is JTEL, Inc.?

 The John Trigg Ester Library, Inc., is a nonprofit organization incorporated in November 2009 and dedicated to the operation of the library for the good of the Ester area.
 It is run by a seven-member board of directors elected by and responsible to the membership of the library.

 Who is on the board of directors?

-Current board members are: Syrilyn Tong (President), Monique Musick (Vice-President), Carrie Correia (Secretary), Melinda Gallagher (Treasurer), Gary Pohl, Melinda Gallagher, and Sherri Schleiter, with Eli Sonafrank and Greg Selid as alternates.
+Current board members are: Syrilyn Tong (President), Monique Musick (Vice-President), Carrie Correia (Secretary), Jeanne Laurencelle (Treasurer), Gary Pohl, Melinda Gallagher, and Sherri Schleiter, with Eli Sonafrank and Greg Selid as alternates.

 To contact a board member, please email us at firstname.lastname@example.org.